 After several discussions, Michels eventually took the decision to cut ties with dead wood and make some more shifts in the administration of the club.
 Salo Muller, the club’s physiotherapist, was given his own office which ensured that he could converse with players face to face.
 Michels and Muller were always exchanging analysis and points about their player’s mentality and psychology – a move that was largely unprecedented in football – which had helped them assess players individually.
 The players no longer had to do their own laundry or worry about supplies.
 This increased professionalization meant that the players focused more on their football than on the sundry affairs of being a footballer.

 Michels own personality had started having its impact on them.
-To recall one such uncanny measures, Michels began guarding the players’ hotel gates at European away games to keep them away from drinking.
+To recall one such uncanny measure, Michels began guarding the players’ hotel gates at European away games to keep them away from drinking.
 His ability to be friendly away from the pitch and a disciplinarian on it had first surprised the players but they eventually took to it.
-Piet Keizer called it a learning process.
+Piet Keizer called it a ‘learning process’.
 Michel’s no-holds- barred way of criticism had taught the players to be critical of each other in an open manner.
 Such was the impact of all this that, more than the football, it was the team’s mentality that was changing.

 Ajax eventually won the Dutch championship in 1966, 1967 and in 1968.
-In 1969, they were to play the mighty AC Milan in the final.
+In 1969, they were to play the mighty AC Milan in the European Cup final.
 They had made the grade by beating Fenerbahçe, Eusebio’s Benefica and Spartak Trnava.
 The final was anything but spectacular for Ajax.
 Ajax were beaten 4-1 with the consolations of a captain’s goal for Vaske and the title of being the first Dutch team to reach the European finals.
 Hulshoff would recall that the Milan side was too experienced to be beaten.

-Elsewhere and some 15 years before the final, Willy Meisl, a football writer, had written a book called the Soccer Revolution.
-Quite the football futurist’s letter to the world, he had argued through the book that the modern game would be a spectacle where the defenders would know how to attack and the attackers would know how to defend.
+Elsewhere and some 15 years before the final, Willy Meisl, a football writer, had written a book called Soccer Revolution.
+Quite the football futurist’s missive to the world, he had argued through the book that the modern game would be a spectacle where the defenders would know how to attack and the attackers would know how to defend.
 This, to him, was the revolution to come in the world of football.
 Like all Futurists, he wrote for a future well beyond his decade.

 Well before the final, Vaske had claimed and convinced Michels that the Ajax team was still two steps behind the real Ajax team.
 This led to Michels restructuring the team and altering his tactics to a 4-2- 4 on the field.
-Dutch teams were quickly learning how to cope with and concede Ajax’s attacking pressure.
+In the league, fellow Dutch teams were quickly learning how to cope with and concede Ajax’s attacking pressure.
 The 1969 final had again asked similar questions to Michels.
 As he wondered about his team’s formations, Total Football was just around the corner.

 Brilliant Orange (2000) by David Winner.